IHTSDO/snomed-jenkins/README.md

 | SNOMED_TOOLS_URL           | `SOME_URL`                                                 | Used to link systems together.                                                                                                                    |
 | SONAR_URL                  | `https://YOUR_SONAR_HOST/`                                 | SonarQube host URL.                                                                                                                               |
 | VERBOSE                    | `true`/`false`                                             | Slightly more output from jobs, for example see [010_Initialize.sh](https://github.com/IHTSDO/snomed-jenkins/blob/main/scripts/010_Initialize.sh) |

+# Docker

+This project contains a subfolder for a local installation of Jenkins and SonarQube.
+This enables you to run Jenkins locally to perform builds and test any changes you may wish to try.
+Find the documentation in this [README.md](docker/README.md).

 # Architecture